 While the initial insulation may require a bit of investment, it will pay off in the long run with lower bills, a more efficient home and a smaller carbon footprint.

-Check out this advice sheets from the Centre for Sustainable Energy which cover how to insulate your home’s walls, floor and loft and reduce heat losses from doors and windows.
+Check out these advice sheets from the Centre for Sustainable Energy which cover how to insulate your home’s walls, floor and loft and reduce heat losses from doors and windows.

-If you live in a protected or historic building, the Society for the Protection of Ancient Buildings (SPAB) has a free advice line which offers technical advice on a range of topics including damp and insulation.
-Find out more on their website.
+If you live in a protected or historic building, the Society for the Protection of Ancient Buildings has a free advice line which offers technical advice on a range of topics including damp and insulation.

 Historic England provides comprehensive information on energy efficiency in historic buildings on their website.